BUY TWO OR MORE GUIDES - UP TO 20% OFF

 • You may consider parking farther away from the park so you are one of the earlier stops and more likely to get a seat.

-• You still have to pay for your Zion park entry pass.
+• You still have to pay for your Zion Park entry pass.
 Pay for your park entry when you walk into the park (if you haven’t already purchased a pass online before your visit).

 • Once you enter the park, you’ll be at the visitor center, where you’ll catch the Zion National Park Shuttle.